seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 # B02a: Hidden-primary TLD DNS

-This scenario extends B02's DNS Internet with independent Namingo Registrar and Registry nodes plus a Namingo-compatible `.com` authoritative topology.
+This scenario extends B02's DNS Internet with a combined Loom Registrar/Namingo RDDS node, an independent Registry, and a Namingo-compatible `.com` authoritative topology.
 The removed Agent Registrar, provisioning API, and managed customer-zone services are not part of this example.

-- Namingo Registrar (`10.150.0.73`) runs only the upstream WHOIS/RDAP
-  components.
-Its Loom backend uses a read-only connection to the Loom database; this node does not install or run an EPP client.
-- Loom (`10.150.0.74`) is the customer-facing Registrar web application.
-Its source is pinned to commit `212410852c821b14bfc9603043ab0a61632bd576`, and its `.com` provider connects directly to the Namingo Registry over mutually authenticated EPP/TLS.
-The discovery label publishes `http://10.150.0.74:80` and an opaque `b02a.loom.admin` credential reference.
+- Loom (`10.150.0.74`) is the customer-facing Registrar web application and also hosts Namingo Registrar's WHOIS/RDAP components.
+The RDDS adapter reads Loom's database through a loopback-only read-only account; it does not install or run a separate EPP client.
+WHOIS listens on port 43, Namingo RDAP is published on port 8080, and Loom HTTPS remains on port 443.
+The `LoomRegistrarService` owns and pins its supported upstream commit, and its `.com` provider connects directly to the Namingo Registry over mutually authenticated EPP/TLS.
+The discovery label publishes `https://10.150.0.74:443` and an opaque credential reference.
 - Namingo Registry (`10.154.0.73`) runs the upstream EPP, WHOIS, and RDAP services for `.com`, provisions the `seedemu` registrar account, and restricts that account to the Loom node address.